-SCHOOL DISTRICT Crisis Plan Lock Down Procedures Community Notification Plan Media Plan School Cancellation/Go Home Plan COMMUNITY Law Enforcement Agencies Local Crisis Intervention Resources County Emergency Coordinator Local Fire Department Local Rescue Squad Response Action Guidelines Authority Upon identification of an intruder in the buildi grounds notify the building principal.
-Provide of, and location of the intruder(s).
-2. Upon being notified of an intruder(s) order a b down, and notify law enforcement by calling 9 the dispatcher with as much information on the possible.
-Contact the District Superintendent.
-11. Provide 3.
-Everyone is to remain secured in his or her rocall clear signal is given.
-If it is at all possible dipeopardize anyone's safety with confronting the o not 4.
-If a hostage situation develops reference the gu "Hostage" in the emergency management plan Attempt to make contact with law enforcement arrival and follow their directions. t upon their Building Principal 6.
-If law enforcement has secured the scene activincident command team and establish a command 7.
-Based upon the advice received from the common charge of the incident implement the following School Cancellation Plan Student/Parent Reunification Procedures Community Notification Plan

-Media Notification Plan School Crisis Intervention Plan 8.
-Once the intruder(s) has been taken into custody meet with Principal and law enforcement for a debriefing and start aftermath planning Superintendent for returning to normal operations as soon as possible.
+SCHOOL DIST Crisis Plan Lock Down Procedures Community Notification P Media Plan School Cancellation/Go Herrican Ian • • • • • COMMUNITYLaw Enforcement AgenciesLocal Crisis Intervention ResourcesCounty Emergency CoordinatorLocal Fire DepartmentLocal Rescue SquadAuthority 1.
+Upon identification of an in grounds notify the building of, and location of the intro principal.
+Provide a des down, and notify law enfor ng notified of an intruder(s) order a building lock I notify law enforcement by calling 911.
+Provide cher with as much information on the incident as 3.
+Everyone is to remain secu all clear signals are given. jeopardize anyone's safety If it is at all possible do not 4.
+If a hostage situation devel "Hostage" in the emergenc ines for Building Principal - Attempt to make contact with law enforcement upon their arrival and follow their directions.
+6. If law enforcement has secured the scene activate the district incident command team and establish a command post.
+7. Based upon the advice recercharge of the incident imple School Cancellation Plan Student/Parent Reunification Community Notification Plan Media Notification Plan School Crisis Intervention I er in Incident Commander 8.
+Once the intruder(s) has been law enforcement for a debri - for returning to normal operations as soon as possible.